chetnashah/webconcepts/htmlBasics.md

 * Make TCP connection
 * Do TLS handshake

 ### Prefetch

-* download the resource
+* download the resource (for next page - so low priority)
 * Do not execute the resource

 `prefetch` is intended for prefetching resources that will be used in the next navigation/page load (e.g. when you go to the next page).
 This is fine, but isn't useful for the current page!
 In addition, browsers will give prefetch resources a lower priority than preload ones — the current page is more important than the next

 ### Preload

-In it's most basic form it sets the link that has `rel="preload"` to a high priority
+In it's most basic form it sets the link that has `rel="preload"` to a high priority.
+`preload` can be useful to load JavaScript bundles (or chunks) that are necessary for interactivity (e.g. lets say emoji lib).
+Keep in mind that great care is needed when using preload as you want to avoid improving interactivity at the cost of delaying resources

+`preload` – when you’re going to need a resource in a few seconds (browser treats this with high priority!).
+`prefetch` – when you need a resource for the next page (browser almost treats this with low priority)

+**Note - The browser doesn’t do anything with the resource after downloading it.
+Scripts aren’t executed, stylesheets aren’t applied.
+It’s just cached – so that when something else needs it, it’s available immediately.**

 The preload keyword on link elements provides a declarative fetch primitive that addresses the above use case of initiating an early fetch and separating fetching from resource execution.
 As such, preload keyword serves as a low-level primitive that enables applications to build custom resource loading and execution behaviors without hiding resources from the user agent and incurring delayed resource fetching penalties.